KhyatiGanatra/SCA/README.md

 SCA Website enhancements
-+index.php - fetch records from database
+index.php - fetch records from database
-+search.php - the code to search through the database
+search.php - the code to search through the database